SharePoint/sp-dev-docs/docs/embedded/tutorials/migrate-abs-to-spe.md

 1. Dotnet environment to run sample app
     - It can be run Windows, Linux and MacOs
 1. SharePoint Embedded container
-    - For more information how to set up [SPE container](https://aka.ms/start-spe)
+    - For more information on how to set up a [SPE container](https://aka.ms/start-spe)
 1. Azure Blob Storage container
-    - For more information how to set up [ABS container](../../../../azure/storage/blobs/storage-blobs-introduction)
+    - For more information on how to set up an [ABS container](../../../../azure/storage/blobs/storage-blobs-introduction)

 ### Packages
 1. Microsoft Graph SDK (version 5.56.0)